dmurfet/deeplinearlogic/README.md

 - Repeat copy task (as in the NTM paper),
 - Pattern task (defined in Section 4.1 of our paper).

 The actual training and testing is done through the Python notebook `ntm/work.ipynb`.
-The results of experiments are posted on the [spreadsheet](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing).
+The results of experiments are posted on the [spreadsheet](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing). **Note:** it is probably a good idea for each contributor to maintain their own Jupyter workbook, but share the same `ntm/ntm.py`.

 ## History

 It seems worth recording some of the decisions that led to the current version of the code, since these decisions reflect the structure of the underlying problem in a way that may not be very well captured by the final result, and this structure is worth remembering.
 The development has been (somewhat artificially) divided into major versions, as follows.
-Each major version is memorialised in a Jupyter notebook, e.g. `work-v2.ipynb` which is no longer changed.
+Each major version is memorialised in a Jupyter notebook, e.g. `work-v2.ipynb`.

 - **Version 1** (snapshot `12-3-2017`).
 The aim at this point was to get the models running and converging to a reasonably low error on the Copy, Repeat Copy and Pattern tasks.
 No attention was paid to generalisation (which here means training on shorter sequences and testing on longer ones).
 This was successful, and the results are recorded on the [spreadsheet](https://docs.google.com/spreadsheets/d/1GqwW3ma7Cd1W8X8Txph9MPmLSkQ0C-i0tP0YHeINzMs/edit?usp=sharing).
 However there were bad choices for the weight initialisations, some mistaken activation functions, and other oversights, all of which meant that `v1` completely failed to generalise.

 - **Version 2** (snapshot `18-3-2017`).
 This version implemented sharpening, added initial and terminal symbols, fixed the nonlinearities on the add and erase vectors (which were softmax before!), fixed a bug in the calculation of the cross-entropy which led to `NaN`s.
 These changes were only implemented for the NTM.
 These changes led to the model both converging to low error and actually using multiple memory locations (one typical run is captured in `doc/work-v2.html`).
 However, the failure to generalise persists.

-- **Version 3** (*ongoing, current version*)
+- **Version 3** (*ongoing, current version*) I have implemented training on sequences of varying length, and this seems to be helping generalisation...

 ## TODOs